CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    >**Note**: You can get the username by clicking on **Users** and then **Active users** from the navigation menu.
 In the Active Users pane note down the username for your newly created  user

-1. When logging in with the new user for the first time it will prompt you to update your password, provide your current password and new password and select sign in.

 1. From the top right corner click on **App launcher**

 1. Under **Apps**, select **Outlook** and from **Open context menu** click on **Open in new tab**.
 This will redirect you to the outlook mail.